Shopify/polaris/src/components/ContextBar/README.md

 ## Related components

-* To wrap around your app for higher levle control, use the [Frame](/components/edit-after-frame-readme/frame)
+* To wrap around your app for higher level control, use the [Frame](/components/edit-after-frame-readme/frame)